Guidance

 The internship programme is now open for applications.

-Supporting Defence Futures’ Insights, Analysis, Research and Challenge (IARC) Team in their work providing the empirical evidence to support Defence Futures output.
-This may include involvement in a range of analysis and experimentation activities, such as: red teaming, wargaming, data analysis, information graphics, synthesising operational lessons; identifying trends; developing thought-provoking insight; and challenging thinking.
+• Supporting the IARC Team in their work providing evidence to support F&FD output.
+This may include involvement in a range of research and analysis and experimentation activities, including: red teaming, wargaming, data analysis, information graphics, synthesising operational lessons, identifying trends, developing thought-provoking insight, and constructively challenging thinking.

 Interns will be employed as civil servants and will work 37 hours per week.
 Pay will be at least National Living Wage.

-In line with Defence Futures’ ways of working, the internship will operate a hybrid working pattern with some time spent in the office and some time spent working remotely (from home).
+In line with F&FD ways of working, the internship will operate a hybrid working pattern with some time spent in the office and some time spent working remotely (from home).
 There will be in-office working at the start of the internship and at other times by mutual agreement between each individual intern and their assigned desk officer and/or mentor.

-Accommodation will be provided on-site at MOD Shrivenham at no cost to the intern during periods that interns are expected in the office.
+If available, accommodation will be provided on-site at MOD Shrivenham at no cost to the intern during periods that interns are expected in the office.
 Please note that travel costs will not be reimbursed.

-Application Requirements and Process
+Application requirements and process

-All successful candidates will be security checked before joining.
-Interns are employed as civil servants, on a fixed-term, non-standard appointment.
-There are important nationality and residency restrictions: you must have the right to work in the UK, be a current UK resident, and have a UK bank account and National Insurance number at the time of interview.
+Please note, this a reserved post for UK nationals only.
+You must have the right to work in the UK, be a current UK resident, and have a UK bank account and National Insurance number at the time of interview.

 How to apply